What Is Climate Change?

 - Learn about the trade-offs of fossil fuels and alternative energy sources, and take a critical look at the mix of energy sources countries use.

-- Understand the historical division between developed and developing countries and the debate over responsibility for climate change.
+- Understand the historical experiences of developed and developing countries and the debate over responsibility for climate change.

 - Study the background, structure, and significance of the Paris Agreement, the first truly global climate action accord.